eaasi/user-handbook/source/guide/import-resource.rst

 Importing Computer Images
 ===========================

-"Computer Images" (or just "Images") are a special kind of EaaSI resource that can be used to essentially import an Environment from outside of EaaSI.
+"Computer Images" (or just "Images") are a special kind of EAASI resource that can be used to essentially import an Environment from outside of EAASI.

 This workflow is only recommended for two particular scenarios:

-  - Converting a virtual machine from another emulation or virtualization platform into an EaaSI Environment
+  - Converting a virtual machine from another emulation or virtualization platform into an EAASI Environment
-  - Extracting, disk imaging, and converting a unique system drive from a particular physical computer into an EaaSI Environment
+  - Extracting, disk imaging, and converting a unique system drive from a particular physical computer into an EAASI Environment

-As of the 2021.10 release, it is not possible to accomplish this entirely via the EaaSI UI.
-However, Admin-level users can import and convert Computer Images to Environments using a work-around that requires temporarily accessing their EaaSI installation via the Demo UI rather than the EaaSI UI.
+As of the 2021.10 release, it is not possible to accomplish this entirely via the EAASI UI.
+However, Admin-level users can import and convert Computer Images to Environments using a work-around that requires temporarily accessing their EAASI installation via the Demo UI rather than the EAASI UI.

 .. warning::
-  Both EaaSI and Demo UIs are now included by default with EaaSI deployments, but side-by-side use can produce unpredictable results.
-The Demo UI provides an avenue for the EaaSI team to troubleshoot EaaSI UI functionality and/or accomplish very specific tasks not yet fully integrated into the EaaSI UI, as with converting Computer Images to Environments.
-In such cases these specific tasks are well-tested by the EaaSI team before documented or recommended to users.
-Please use the EaaSI UI to access your EaaSI installation unless specifically directed otherwise in the Handbook or by a member of the EaaSI team.
+  Both EAASI and Demo UIs are now included by default with EAASI deployments, but side-by-side use can produce unpredictable results.
+The Demo UI provides an avenue for the EAASI team to troubleshoot EAASI UI functionality and/or accomplish very specific tasks not yet fully integrated into the EAASI UI, as with converting Computer Images to Environments.
+In such cases these specific tasks are well-tested by the EAASI team before documented or recommended to users.
+Please use the EAASI UI to access your EAASI installation unless specifically directed otherwise in the Handbook or by a member of the EAASI team.

 To begin, select "Import Computer Image" on the Import Resource page.